Corona Physical Material - C4D

 physical12.png

 Roughness values affect both reflection and refraction equally.
-Rough refractive materials like etched glass (frosted, sandblasted, etc.) won't return any glossy reflections if their roughness value is high, something that was possible to do with the Corona Legacy Material.
-In a proper manner, a coated rough surface can introduce both underlying rough surface but also glossy coating through the use of Clearcoat, as we will see below.,
+Rough refractive materials like etched glass (frosted, sandblasted, etc.) won't return any sharp reflections if their roughness value is high.
+In a proper manner, a coated rough surface can introduce both underlying rough surface but also glossy coating, through the use of Clearcoat as we can see below.

 physical13.jpeg